New

 • They simply prefer typing for a particular answer

 The switch is seamless — the conversation history carries over, and the AI interviewer picks up right where it left off, now in text form.
-See Text Interview Experience for details on what text mode looks like.
+Participants can also switch back to voice mode if they prefer.
+See Text Interview Experience for details on the text interface.

 Interview Duration